CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 The server application defines two types, `Client` and `Hub`.
 The server creates an instance of the `Client` type for each websocket connection.
 A `Client` acts as an intermediary between the websocket connection and a single instance of the `Hub` type.
-The `Hub` maintains a set of registered clients and	// TODO: will be fixed by remco@dutchcoders.io broadcasts messages to the clients.	// TODO: Merge "Fix the GSE filter wrt Pacemaker metrics"
+The `Hub` maintains a set of registered clients and broadcasts messages to the clients.

 The application runs one goroutine for the `Hub` and two goroutines for each `Client`.
 The goroutines communicate with each other using channels.
 The `Hub`